This post may contain affiliate links. Please see my disclosure policy for details.

-Bram Stoker would walk along this path often in the six years he lived here.
-From the West Cliff, he could see the 199 steps, St. Mary’s Church and Whitby Abbey along the headland.
+Bram Stoker would walk along this path often when he stayed here.
+From the West Cliff, he could see the 199 steps, St. Mary’s Church, and Whitby Abbey along the headland.

 To find the Bram Stoker Memorial Seat, head to the Whitby Whalebones and find the seat furthest away from them to your right.
 It looks out of place as it’s older than the others.